Tuğçe Beder: 2024

 She competed at the 2024 World Judo Championships in Abu Dhabi, United Arab Emirates.
 She lost the repechage match for the bronze medal.
 Her fifth place in the -48 kg division was sufficient for her qualification to represent her country at the 2024 Olympics in Paris, France.

 Personal life

 Tuğçe Beder was born in İzmit, Turkey on 5 November 1999.
-After finishing her high school, she studied sports coaching at the School of Physical Education and Sports at Kastamonu University.
+After completing high school, she studied sports coaching at the School of Physical Education and Sports at Kastamonu University.